albert-vo-crypto/moneyhack-dapp/doc/RelatedProjects.md

 - [APWINE](https://www.apwine.fi/) is a platform for investing in future yields from DeFi protocols
 - [DebtDAO](https://debtdao.finance/) is a debt [marketplace](https://debtdao.gitbook.io/debtdao-docs/overview/what-is-debt-dao), especially for DAOs, yet also for DeFi protocols.
 Initial focus of DebtDAO is growth stage DAOs with readily existing revenue flows.
+- [Porter Finance](https://www.porter.finance/) is a platforms where DAOs can obtain fixed-rate financing using their project tokens as collateral.

 ### NFT Analytics Platforms